Sarthak99204/iGEM-2022-Dry-Lab/README.md

 ## Conclusion
 The study provides computational proof for the functionality of the biosensor genetic circuit and offers guidance for future experimental setups.

+# Lead Recovery System: Structural Modeling and Molecular Simulations

+## Overview

+Our project focuses on developing advanced lead recovery systems, addressing limitations like display efficiency, specificity, and binding affinity.
+We utilize structural modeling and molecular simulations to evaluate various lead-binding proteins, identifying the most efficient ones for lead recovery.
+Our pipeline extends to other metal ions, offering a versatile approach to heavy metal recovery systems.

+## Methodology

+### Detailed Plan

+Our pipeline encompasses three main steps:

+1. **Protein Structure Generation**:
+   - Proteins PbrR, PbrR MBD, and PbrR691 were modeled using SWISS-MODEL and UniProt.
+   - Simulations were run in water to update protein structures.

+2. **Molecular Dynamics Simulations**:
+   - Simulated in Desmond from Schrodinger for 100 nanoseconds.
+   - Included a pre-simulation minimization phase of 100 picoseconds.
+   - Final frames were downloaded for subsequent analysis.

+3. **Lead-Protein Complex Formation**:
+   - Due to limitations with AutoDock, lead ions were manually added to the protein structures.
+   - Binding sites were determined from existing literature.

+### Protein Structures

+- **PbrR**: Modeled as both monomer and dimer; dimer structure based on homology with CdrR.
+- **PbrR MBD (Metal Binding Domain)**: Truncated sequence modeled to improve expression and reduce cellular stress.
+- **PbrR691**: Known for its selectivity; modeled based on X-ray diffraction data.

+### Simulation and Analysis

+- **Environment Simulation**: Lead-protein complexes simulated in a water environment for 100 nanoseconds.
+- **Stability Analysis**: RMSD and RMSF values were used to assess stability and binding efficacy.

+## Results and Analysis

+### RMSD Curves

+1. **PbrR Monomer**:
+   - Specific details and visualization of RMSD curves.
+2. **PbrR Dimer**:
+   - Analysis of RMSD values for overall stability.
+3. **PbrR MBD**:
+   - Examination of the stability of the lead binding pocket.
+4. **PbrR691**:
+   - Stability analysis of lead ions within the binding pocket.

+### Discussion

+- **Dimer Structures**: Justification for using dimer structures based on binding pocket feasibility.
+- **Protein Surface Expression**: Analysis of protein dimerization and its implications for lead binding.

+## Miscellaneous

+1. **Mistakes in Existing Parts**:
+   - **Part:BBa_K1701001**: Discrepancy in PbrR protein structure.
+   - **Part: BBa_K1958007**: Incorrect lead binding residues for PbrR.

+## Conclusion

+Our structural modeling and molecular simulation approach successfully identifies efficient proteins for lead recovery, paving the way for enhanced heavy metal recovery systems.

+[Link to Predicted Structure based on UniProt]

+[Add any other relevant links or references]